MicrosoftDocs/visualstudio-docs/docs/deployment/tutorial-import-publish-settings-and-deploy.md

 > * Import the publish settings file into Visual Studio
 > * Deploy the app to IIS

-A publish settings file is different than a publishing profile created in Visual Studio.
+A publish settings file (*.publishsettings) is different than a publishing profile (*.pubxml) created in Visual Studio.
 A publish settings file is created by IIS or Azure App Service, or it can be manually created, and then it can be imported into Visual Studio.

 > [!NOTE]
-> If you just need to copy a Visual Studio publishing profile (\*.pubxml file), you can find the publishing profile, *\<profilename\>.pubxml*, in the *\\<projectname\>\Properties\PublishProfiles* folder for managed project types.
+> If you just need to copy a Visual Studio publishing profile (\*.pubxml file) from one installation of Visual Studio to another, you can find the publishing profile, *\<profilename\>.pubxml*, in the *\\<projectname\>\Properties\PublishProfiles* folder for managed project types.
 For websites, look under the *\App_Data* folder.
 The publishing profiles are MSBuild XML files.
-You can copy these profiles from one installation of Visual Studio to another.

 ## Prerequisites